dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 The allocUnsafe method does not zero fill a buffer for starters and on top of that it does not have arguments that can be used to fill the buffer as well.
 This is the reason why it is called allocUnsafe.
 So the buffer fill method can be used as one way to make it safe by zero filling the buffer, it is just that doing so is now an option, as in n some cases I might not want a buffer zero filled.

 ## 3 - Write to a buffer

+So another way to fill a buffer is to use the buffer write method.
+This is one way to just go about putting some data into a buffer, but it cal also be used to fill it as well if the arguments are given that will do so.

 ```js
 let buff = Buffer.allocUnsafe(8);